The Wicker Tree: Reception

-Initial reviews from the premiere at Fantasia festival were polarised.
+Initial reviews from the premiere at the 2011 Fantasia festival were polarised.
 The Fangoria review was mildly positive with misgivings: "even as a black comedy, Wicker Tree can't match the impact of its predecessor.
 Still, for those fans of Wicker Man who can open their minds to viewing, as Monty Python used to put it, something completely different, the new movie can be appreciated as an entertaining variation on its themes."
-The Starburst magazine review was negative, remarking that "Sometimes cult films really should be left alone", and, "Prepare to have your hopes dashed however as The Wicker Tree is awful."
+The Starburst review was negative, remarking that "sometimes cult films really should be left alone" and describing the film as "awful."

+Variety wrote: "Neither remake nor sequel, Robin Hardy's companion piece to his legendary 1973 Wicker Man proves an altogether tamer piece of filmmaking, opting for humor rather than psychological horror. ... this rather likable journeyman pic seldom stumbles or soars, content to deliver midrange thrills and yuks."

-The film had a limited U.S. theatrical release in January 2012.
-In April of that year, Hardy discussed the film's mixed critical reception.
+In April 2012, Hardy discussed the film's mixed critical reception.
 "The New York Times’s reviewer said it wasn't as gritty as the original Wicker Man, but it's a thousand times better than the remake.
 I was quite happy with that."
 When asked whether he preferred The Wicker Tree to the original version of The Wicker Man, Hardy replied, "No, I really don't."